Sydney Stock Exchange

 The Sydney Stock Exchange (SSX) is a stock exchange with its headquarters in Sydney, Australia.
 It is a wholly owned subsidiary of the AIMS Financial Group, with a market license granted by the Australian Securities & Investments Commission (ASIC) on 5 November 2013.
 Formerly known as the Asia Pacific Exchange (APX), APX listed its first few companies on 6 March 2014.

 History

-The exchange first opened in 1997 as the Australian property exempt market before receiving a stock exchange license in August 2004.
+The Asia Pacific Exchange first opened in 1997 as the Australian property exempt market before receiving a stock exchange license in August 2004.
 In November 2015, the exchange was renamed the Sydney Stock Exchange.
 To promote Sydney and Australia as a leading financial centre, and allow the listees to be identified as being listed on a major city's exchange, the exchange became known as the Sydney Stock Exchange (SSX).
 The exchange is an observer member of the Federation of Euro-Asian Stock Exchanges.

 Logo

 The SSX's corporate logo consists of a black background with multiple off-centre red circles.